Deeds in Texas

 Legal descriptions can evolve over time.
 “While any title is only as good as the weakest link the chain of descriptions, practical considerations justify reliance upon corrections or improved land descriptions appearing in later conveyances and upon the passage of time if no apparent difficulties have arisen from a less than perfect land description.”
 Pickett v.
 Bishop, 223 S.W.2d 222 (Tex.
 1949).

 Property Code Section 5.001 provides that a deed conveys a fee simple interest in property (i.e., all of the rights to the property, without exceptions or reservations) “unless the estate is limited by express words or unless a lesser estate is conveyed or devised by construction or operation of law.”
-Modern deed formats usually refer to whether or not there are reservations and exceptions.
-These should either be expressly mentioned if they exist or “none” should be inserted in that space.
+Modern deed formats usually refer to whether or not there are reservations and exceptions to the conveyance.
+These should be mentioned in the deed if they exist.

 Signing, Dating, and Delivering the Deed

-“A conveyance of an interest in real property must: (1) be in writing, (2) be signed by the grantor, and (3) be delivered to the grantee.”
-Prop.
+“A conveyance of an interest in real property must: (1) be in writing, (2) be signed by the grantor, and (3) be delivered to the grantee” (Prop.
 Code Sec.
-5.021.
-A deed must be delivered (actually or constructively) in order to be effective (Prop.
-Code Sec.
 5.021).
+A deed need not be dated in order to be effective, although it is clearly a better practice to do so.
+If the deed lacks a date or recites an impossible date then it will take effect as of the date of delivery.
+Webb v.
+Huff, 61 Tex.
+677 (1884).

 Intention is a critical component of the delivery requirement.
 A showing that a deed was executed and delivered with an intent to convey the property is sufficient to establish that the deed vested title in the grantee.
 Stephens County Museum, Inc. v.
 Swenson, 17 S.W.2d 257, 261-62 (Tex.
 1975).